-Please note that the Competency Test Centre has selected dates available for all OSCE's, but are limited in number for Child, Learning Disability and Mental Health Nursing and also Midwifery.
 Please ensure that you have secured an exam date prior to making any travel arrangements to avoid disappointment.
 We cannot guarantee a preferred date but will be able to give options.
-Please contact firstname.lastname@example.org for all booking and pre-booking enquiries.
+Please contact email@example.com for all booking enquiries.

-The OSCE will simulate a clinical environment and “patient” scenarios which Registered Nurses and Midwives are likely to encounter when they assess, plan, implement and evaluate care.
+The OSCE will simulate a clinical environment and “patient” scenarios which registered nurses and midwives are likely to encounter when they assess, plan, implement and evaluate care.
 Candidates are expected to utilise a contemporary evidence base and effectively demonstrate safe practical application of nursing and midwifery skills.
-The Test of Competence is blueprinted against the current UK pre-registration standards and these standards are available on the NMC’s web site.
+The Test of Competence is blueprinted against UK pre-registration standards and these standards are available on the NMC’s web site.

-We ask that candidates with a disability requiring a reasonable adjustment notify the test centre by emailing email@example.com when booking their OSCE.
+We ask that candidates requiring any reasonable adjustments made notify the test centre by emailing firstname.lastname@example.org when booking their OSCE.